Efinix-Inc/evsoc/README.md

             `-- evsoc_ispExample_timestamp
                 `-- src
     ```

+    ***Note:*** Source files for Efinity IP(s) to be generated using IP Manager in Efinity® IDE, where IP settings files are provided in *ip* directory in respective project folder.

 2.  **How much is the resource consumption of EVSoC framework?**

     Below are the resource utilization tables of ISP example design on EVSoC framework, compiled for Efinix Trion® T120F324 device using Efinity® IDE v2020.2.